 So the habit of my last 15 years or so has been: to spend a work week accumulating greater and greater desire for liberation; to go, burning with misery and desire, to a Friday night program in my meditation tradition; to chant for 20-45 minutes, to meditate for 20-45 minutes; then, to go up to the Teacher's place at the front of the room for the personal moment we call "Darshan"; to bow down shamelessly in the long stick salutation and mentally greet my teachers who I imagine to be present there, in the form of their photographs, maybe a candle, maybe their shoes, and at that moment, to seek with all my capability to learn something that the Teacher can teach me now.

 For many years the inner exchange has been me offering something to them.
 Cash in the box, to make it realistic, of course; would it pass the sniff test if you don't think your teachers are giving you something that is worth something?
 But offering something interiorly, something greater and greater, each time: whatever I could now imagine as being more and greater than the last time.
-My spiritual knowledge and growth, I thought, could perhaps be measured by the nature of my inner offering.
-After mentally making this offering, I remained open inwardly, and without exception something would come to me, that was some deeper insight, some knowledge, some changed in perspective, something apparently I had bought with my gift.
+My spiritual knowledge and growth, I have thought, could perhaps be measured by the nature of my inner offering.
+After mentally making this offering, I remained open inwardly, and without exception something would come to me, that was some deeper insight, some knowledge, some change in perspective, something apparently I had bought with my gift.
 For example, I offered the embarrassment I felt on doing this full-body, on-the-floor, face-in-the-carpet, arms straight, hands together, gross violation of personal dignity and over-the-top signal of excessive subservience.
 Noone else does it, or even comments on it, clearly I get no points with anyone from it, but Who am I, trying-to-be-humble Tom, to be so vulgar and ostentatious in such a display?
 Anyway I thought Oh Guru, what shall I do, I offer you, I give you this feeling of embarrassment.
 And I got an answer right away: Don't worry, it is scripturally prescribed.(Guru Gita verse 28).
 That was easy.
 Rest in your duty.

 I always get an answer right away.
-It's like, in that state, emotionally prepared by a good long chant, intellectually prepared by a good long meditation, now before the Teacher's place, forehead on the carpet, my preparation, intention, and openness somehow meets their wisdom and some alchemy occurs to bring me a deep and satisfying, wiser insight, something I could never invent in my usual mind.
+It's like, in that state, emotionally prepared by a good long chant, intellectually prepared by a good long meditation, now before the Teacher's place, forehead on the carpet, my sincerity, preparation, intention, and openness somehow meets their wisdom and some alchemy occurs to bring me a deep and satisfying, wiser insight, something I could never invent in my usual mind.

 Gradually I offered things with which I felt a sense of identification.
 For example, the wrinkled inner forehead of intense concentration, is a sensation a person can sense while concentrating hard on some task, and it is something I have felt as a sensory feedback indicator of the presence of my own great self; I identified with it.
 I offered that.
 And answer came, you are That (inclusive).
 To put it in words, Yes I am that, for sure, but that doesn't limit what you are, you are All.

 Every time, some higher deeper truth and insight would come to me.
 I think sincerity and intensity of purpose found its appropriate context.
 I would go back to my seat, and sit and ponder what I learned and received and sometimes I would write it down.
 It seemed to me over time there was a theme of increasingly thorough and complete inner surrender, though that may not be apparent to a reader today.
-From a thick stack of those notes, this year I typed them in, and pulled out a subset which could perhaps stand alone, or be understandable by others, mostly outside of the jargon of a certain Hindu-derived, Sanskritic tradition, which by the way I do not officially represent nor here advertise: find your own way.
+From a thick stack of those notes accumulated over those 15 years, in 2019 year I typed them in, and pulled out a subset which could perhaps stand alone, or be understandable by others, mostly outside of the jargon of a certain Hindu-derived, Sanskritic tradition, which by the way I do not officially represent nor here advertise: find your own way.
 "Darshan Notes" is how I thought of them, and that was the original name of this document.
 But this new title, a riff on Dostoevsky, brings a wider resonance, while communicating the same profundity that I've felt, so I'm going with that.

 You may wonder, What is your intention, Tom, with all this religiosity and God talk?
 Intellectually, I am actually an atheist.
 My Dad's Dad would say, I'm from Missouri, I'll believe it when I can see it.
 I'm with Grampa (Mom too, see #4, here).
 In the normal understanding of entities and relationships and existence and reality, there is actually and with certainty no god, let me just say it.
 No, it's not a matter of unknowability like the agnostics say, it's not possible-but-unknown if there is some kind of supernatural entity floating out there, invisible because maybe it's hiding behind a planet or some star, whether shaped like an old man with a beard or otherwise, listening to, much less delivering on, children's on-bent-knee and adults' however-expressed prayers, verbal emissions of grocery lists, like Santa in his workshop, somehow somewhere.
 No, there isn't any doubt.
 That's NOT true.
 Obviously.